You’ve suffered enough. You deserve compensation.

 What’s the statute of limitation for filing a personal injury lawsuit in New Jersey?

-The statute of limitation for a personal injury claim is two years from that date of the injury.
-For a wrongful death claim in New Jersey, the statute of limitation is two years from the date of death.
+The statute of limitation for a personal injury claim in New Jersey is two years from that date of the injury.
+For a wrongful death claim in New Jersey, the statute of limitation is two years from the date of the person’s death.

 Can I file a personal injury claim in New Jersey if I’m partially at fault for the accident?

-New Jersey follows a modified comparative negligence law, which grants partial compensation for shared fault in personal injury cases as long you’re not more at fault that the other person involved.
-How much compensation you receive for personal injury claims is determined by the percentage of responsibility deemed by the court.
+New Jersey follows a modified comparative negligence law, which allows for partial compensation in shared fault cases as long you’re not more at fault that the other person.
+How much compensation you will receive for personal injury claims is determined by the percentage of responsibility deemed by the court.

 Who can file a wrongful death claim in New Jersey?